petersandor/hackernews/README.md

     sudo npm install -g hacker-news-cli

 ##Usage

 The global installation will symlink an executable script and place it in your PATH.
 To use with hacker news simply type:

     hn

+or use `--help` to show available options:

+    hn --help

+    A command line tool to print out the latest posts on Hacker News to your terminal.

+    Usage
+    $ hn <option> [parameters]

+    Examples of usage
+    $ hn --limit 10

+    Options
+    --limit n  # Displays first n hottest posts.
+Default:  29 --version  # Displays package version.

 or for designer news:

     dn

 You will then be prompted to open a post.
 Type the number of the post to open a post or type 0 to quit and return to your terminal session.

 ##Version history